Alton, Texas bus crash: Aftermath

 Alton Memorial Junior High School in Alton was named in honor of the victims.
-On September 21, 2003 the school had its dedication ceremony.
+On September 21, 2003, the school had its dedication ceremony.

 In 2004 a park developed by the city of Alton as a memorial opened; it was funded by a Texas Parks and Wildlife Department grant.
 The Josefa Garcia Park has a memorial with 21 crosses, one per deceased victim, and a statue of Jesus Christ.
 The memorial is at the intersection of Bryan Road and Mile 5 Line.

 Media depiction and documentation

-The 1991 novel The Sweet Hereafter received inspiration from the Alton bus crash; it was adapted into the 1997 film The Sweet Hereafter.
+The 1991 novel The Sweet Hereafter received inspiration from the Alton bus crash; it was adapted into the 1997 film of the same name.

 The city government of Alamo has possession of a boat that was a part of the rescue operations; it was making arrangements to place this boat in a museum.